php-mcp/server/README.md

 - **🧪 Completion Providers**: Built-in support for argument completion in tools and prompts
 - **🔌 Dependency Injection**: Full PSR-11 container support with auto-wiring
 - **📋 Comprehensive Testing**: Extensive test suite with integration tests for all transports
+- **🔌 Symfony integration**: This SDK can be easily integrated into Symfony applications using the bridge included.

 This package supports the **2025-03-26** version of the Model Context Protocol with backward compatibility.